lachrist/aran/README.md

 We finish this section by discussing the global value holding traps during the execution/analysis phase.
 It is the responsibility of the user to make sure that the target code does not interact with it by choosing an appropriate global name or by adding proper guards to traps such as `read`, `write` and `enumerate`.
 Such interaction should be avoided because it would alter the original behavior of the target code and the conclusion drawn during the analysis might be falsified.

-## JavaScript Modules

-Soon to be supported: HTML pages and node programs!

 ## Supported ECMAScript6 Features